RuiLiGitLove/LUMEN/README.md

 ![Pipeline Diagram](Images/new_pipeline_diagram.png)

 ### 0. Data Preperation
 Please prepare your TOF image as a compressed NIFTI file (`.nii.gz`).
-To ensure that the 3D structure in the image is not distorted due to unisotropic voxel size, please isotropically upsample your image to the smallest voxel dimension.
+To ensure that the 3D structure in the image is not distorted due to unisotropic voxel size, please isotropically upsample your image to the smallest voxel dimension (0.24mm in our case).
 To do this, we recommend using the `3dresample` function from AFNI.
 ```sh
 3dresample -overwrite -dxyz {d} {d} {d} -rmode Cu -prefix {output_path} -inset {input_path} # replace {d} with the minimum voxel dimension; replace with your own input and output paths
 ```
 ### I. Vessel Segmentation
 This step performs automatic segmentation on the entire isotropically resampled TOF image.
-We recommend using the DS6 deep learning approach.
-Alternatively, you may also use the MSFDF pipeline.
+We found the deep learning model, DS6, to be the best performing model.
+Alternatively, you may also use our trained nnU-Net model or the MSFDF pipeline.

-#### DS6 (Recommend)
+#### 1. DS6 (Recommended)
-We recommend using the deep learning model, DS6, for better performance.
-The original paper  is
+If you are using the DS6 model, please also cite the original DS6 paper:

 > S. Chatterjee et al., ‘DS6, Deformation-Aware Semi-Supervised Learning: Application to Small Vessel Segmentation with Noisy Training Data’, J Imaging, vol. 8, no. 10, p.
 259, Sep.
 2022, doi: 10.3390/JIMAGING8100259.